The Liverpool School of Art

-After purchasing the building next door, this has helped us expand some of our provision as well as ease our enduring pressure on space.
+After purchasing this building, we have expanded some of our provision, as well as ease our enduring pressure on space.
 (Please see images in the main carousel above).

 Aside from this, there is the romance.
 The Liverpool School of Art was, at one time, an annex to our main building and was where John Lennon studied art.
 So we now have two buildings where Paul, George and John spent time learning.

 We’ve completed the main building work, without quite reaching the required funding.

 Recognition for donating is a personal choice.
 Some donors may wish to remain anonymous; some would like recognition of their generosity.